 The Essential Walking Tour in Budapest offers a thoughtful, well-paced way to get to know the city’s most renowned sights, guided by experts who share more than just names and dates.
 Whether you're a history enthusiast, a first-timer eager to orient yourself, or someone who values scenic views and private experiences, this tour packs a lot into a few hours.

-The combination of knowledgeable guides, stunning viewpoints, and the flexibility of private touring makes it a smart pick for many travelers.
+The combination of guides, stunning viewpoints, and the flexibility of private touring makes it a smart pick for many travelers.
 Just keep in mind the optional entrance fees and the walking involved—those are small considerations in an otherwise engaging experience.

 If you’re looking to make your first days in Budapest both informative and enjoyable, this tour could be a perfect start.
 It’s a good investment that sets the stage for exploring the city further on your own.